Shortcuts to questions:

 Q: What states have New Voices laws?

 A: Fourteen states have New Voices laws – Arkansas, California, Colorado, Illinois, Iowa, Kansas, Maryland, Massachusetts, Nevada, North Dakota, Oregon, Rhode Island, Vermont, and Washington.
 In addition, Washington, D.C. and Pennsylvania have adopted administrative codes protecting student press freedom.
-The movement is growing; in 2019, a record eleven state legislatures considered New Voices bills.
+The movement is growing; in 2019, eleven state legislatures considered New Voices bills.

 Q: How can I get involved?